-Human resources will review the program on an annual basis and recommend appropriate updates to ensure the program's integrity.
+Human resources reviews the program on an annual basis and recommends appropriate updates to ensure the program's integrity.
 As the program is updated, written communications will be distributed, as required.

-Human resources has the ultimate accountability for maintaining the compensation structure.
+Human resources has the ultimate responsibility for maintaining the compensation structure.
 However, many decisions will be made in conjunction with managers and supervisors, such as:

-- recommendations in compensation bands necessitated by changes in compensation levels in the market over time are made by human resources; - the proper placement of new positions, or positions whose responsibilities have changed within the compensation structure is the responsibility of managers and supervisors with assistance from human resources; and, the establishment of new positions or changes in position descriptions and titles should be reviewed with human resources and approved by the appropriate division leader or vice president.
+- recommendations in compensation bands necessitated by changes in compensation levels in the market over time are made by human resources; - the proper placement of new positions, or positions whose responsibilities have changed within the compensation structure is the responsibility of human resources; and - the establishment of new positions or changes in position descriptions and titles should be reviewed with human resources and approved by the appropriate vice president or their designee.